erigontech/erigon/TESTING.md

 (can take 2-3 days on good hardware), that is why it should be done perhaps weekly.

 ## Executing historical transactions
-Having up-to-date database, and having shut down the turbo-geth node (it will work without shutting down, but it will lead to bloating of the database file), this command can be executed:
+Having up-to-date database, and having shut down the Erigon node (it will work without shutting down, but it will lead to bloating of the database file), this command can be executed:
 ```
 ./build/bin/state checkChangeSets --datadir <path to datadir> --block 11000000
 ```
 Please note the difference in notation when referring to the database.
-Turbo-geth command uses `--datadir` which points to `~mainnet`, and it looks for the actual database directory under `tg/chaindata`, but `checkChangeSets` need to be given slightly different path, pointing directly to the database directory.
+Erigon command uses `--datadir` which points to `~mainnet`, and it looks for the actual database directory under `erigon/chaindata`, but `checkChangeSets` need to be given slightly different path, pointing directly to the database directory.
 Parameter `--block` is used to specify from which historical block the execution needs to start.

 Normally, this command reports the progress after every 1000 blocks, and if there are no errors after few thousand blocks, this check can be regarded as complete.